k10sj02/thedataplaybook/content/about.md

 disableShare: true
 ---

 Hi!
-Myttt name is Stann-Omar Jones and I'm a data analyst. {{< round-image "https://avatars.githubusercontent.com/u/35823259?v=4" "stann-omar jones data analyst">}}
+MytttTT name is Stann-Omar Jones and I'm a data analyst. {{< round-image "https://avatars.githubusercontent.com/u/35823259?v=4" "stann-omar jones data analyst">}}
 This blog is my playground for exploring and sharing discoveries in the ever-evolving world of data science.

 My writing aims to be accessible to everyone, regardless of technical background.
 I'll explain coding concepts alongside real-world applications, making them engaging and understandable.